mehulagg/gitlab/doc/user/application_security/index.md

 insert image

-If you see a wanrning (!) or an error (X) you can mouse over the icon in the pipeline to see a tooltip, and click the job if you want to see the specific exit code.
+If you see a warning (!) or an error (X) you can mouse over the icon in the pipeline to see a tooltip, and click the job if you want to see the specific exit code.

 insert image